 Frequently Asked Questions

-Blinn's Veterinary Technology Program courses do not count or transfer to Texas A&M University or the Texas A&M College of Veterinary Medicine & Biomedical Sciences, because it is a technical program in the Division of Health Sciences.
+Blinn's Veterinary Technology Program courses do not count or transfer to Texas A&M University or the Texas A&M College of Veterinary Medicine & Biomedical Sciences, because it is a technical program.
 However, courses will transfer to Tarleton State University (see question below).

 Yes, Tarleton State University offers a Bachelor of Applied Science (BAS) degree in veterinary technology.
 Click here for more information.

-Blinn's Veterinary Technology Pogram has a memorandum agreement with the Texas A&M College of Veterinary Medicine & Biomedical Sciences that allows it to access the College's resources, faculty, and facilities.
-Blinn students get to participate in the exact same labs as vet students.
+Blinn's Veterinary Technology Program has a memorandum agreement with the Texas A&M College of Veterinary Medicine & Biomedical Sciences that allows it to access the College's resources, faculty, and facilities.
+Blinn students get to participate in the exact same labs as veterinary students.
 Blinn is the only veterinary technology program in the state of Texas with this opportunity.

 The program is offered only in Bryan at the Post Office Campus and on the Texas A&M University Campus.

-Students may not because prerequisites grades are used to evaluate an application.
+No, applicants may not take program prerequisites during the summer before classes start, because grades are used to evaluate applications in May.
 The latest the program prerequisites can be taken is during the spring when the application is submitted.

 BIOL 2420: Microbiology for Non-science Majors